Camera TD at Weta Digital

-"I'm so very proud to be one of the first escapees"
+"I'm really proud to be one of the first escapees"

 “Once an escapee always an escapee – it’s like being a member of an elite gang and it definitely gives you a little bit more kudos in the industry!”
-Amy started off a long way from CG though.
+Amy started off a long way from CG however.
 After studying at University, she started thinking about becoming an animator – the only problem being that Amy felt she couldn’t draw.
 “Honestly, putting pen to paper just doesn’t work for me.
-It’s when I realised that it might be possible to pursue this career using software that I started doing some research”.
-Amy thought in the same way most of our graduates do, that going back to university for another three years just wasn’t a viable option.
+It was when I realised it might be possible to pursue this career using software that I started doing some research.”
+Amy thought in the same way that most of our graduates do, that going back to university for another three years just wasn’t a viable option.
 “I needed the skills to get a job and that’s exactly what Escape gave me”.

 Amy was at a graduation fair with her sister when she found Escape Studios’ stand.
 Amy openly admits that she had no idea of the processes involved in CG at that point - to her it seemed like “some hugely complicated thing that very clever people did with computers in Hollywood”.
-But as soon as Amy discovered what it was possible to learn in three months, it seemed like the perfect avenue to go down in order to follow her love of animation.
+But as soon as Amy discovered that it was possible to gain the VFX skills she needed in three months, it seemed like the perfect avenue to go down and follow her ambition to work in animation.
 Amy studied our Character Animation course and enjoyed every minute of it.
 “It was great fun learning about animation principles in general and how they translate to Maya – hard work, but worth all of the effort”.